sirvkrm/codex-vkrm/npm-package/README.md

 - `codex`
 - `codex-exec`

-The launcher auto-selects the correct bundled binary for your device architecture and sets `LD_LIBRARY_PATH` so the packaged `libc++_shared.so` is found automatically.
+The launcher auto-selects the correct native dependency for your device architecture and sets `LD_LIBRARY_PATH` so the packaged `libc++_shared.so` is found automatically.

 ## Maintainer Notes